dsernst/quotes/_posts/2015-02-17-ngrok-is-awesome.md

 ---

-One of my favorite new development tools is a free open-source command line tool called [ngrok](http://ngrok.com).
+One of my favorite development tools is a free open-source command line tool called [ngrok](http://ngrok.com).
 I'll explain it to you:

 ## Deployment sucks.